-Heather Onuma-Brennan, M.P.H., is a senior researcher at L&M, bringing twenty years of experience conducting public health research, planning, and health communications projects, with a primary focus on vulnerable populations.
+Heather Onuma-Brennan, M.P.H., is a Senior Researcher at L&M Policy Research, bringing twenty years of experience conducting public health research, planning, and health communications projects, with a primary focus on underserved populations.

 Ms. Onuma-Brennan is skilled at directing fast-paced, complex, team-based qualitative research projects, while contributing thoughtful, creative energy and strategies to meet client needs and ensure representative samples of hard-to-reach populations.
 Her work touches a diverse set of health policies, health communications, and patient and provider audiences.